-Electricity in Ecuador is 110 volts (same as the U.S.).
+Electricity in Peru is 220 volts.
+In Ecuador, it is 110 volts (same as the U.S.).
 Most of the things a traveler will want to plug in-battery chargers, smartphones, tablets or computers-can run off both 110 and 220.
 But you should check the item or the owner's guide first to confirm this before you plug it in.
 If you have something that needs 110 volts-like a shaver or a hairdryer-you can bring a transformer to change the current.
 (But transformers tend to burn out, so it might be better to leave whatever it is at home.)
 Aboard the Galapagos ship, you'll find the electric supply to be the same as in the U.S., so you will not need an electric-current converter for the ship.